llaveirge/city-canvas/README.md

       sudo service postgresql start
     ````

 6. Create a database, username, and password, and grant permissions as necessary.
-May need to update firewall to allow access to server, if appropriate.
+May need to update firewall to allow access to the server, if appropriate.
 Replace `yourDatabaseName` below with the name of the database you created for the application:

     ```shell
     createdb yourDatabaseName
     ```

-7. Create a copy of the `.env.example` file and update the following information:
+7. Create a copy of the '.env.example' file and save as your '.env' environment variables file and update the following information:
     - Update the `TOKEN_SECRET` value with a custom secret key to be used for signing the JSON Web Token.
     - Update the `DATABASE_URL` value with your database name and information to resemble the following: `postgres://{username}:{password}@localhost/{database-name}`.
     - Update the `REACT_APP_GOOGLE_MAPS_API_KEY` value with your Google Maps JavaScript API key.